Skip to content

 Highly Sensitive Person support groups are gatherings of individuals who share the trait of High Sensitivity and come together to provide mutual support, understanding, and encouragement.

-And while the accessibility of HSP support groups may vary depending on your location and the information available, this page shares examples of HSP support groups you can find online.
-So you can join from anywhere in the world.
+While access to HSP support groups may vary depending on your location and the information available, this guide shares examples of communities you can find online.

 The Benefits of HSP Support Groups